Azure/azure-sdk-for-ruby/README.md

 # Azure Multiple API versions & Profiles

 With 0.15.0 of Azure SDK, multiple API versions and profiles are introduced.
 With these changes, each individual gem has multiple versions of the services and several profiles.
-The azure sdk rollup gem also consists of several profiles.
+The azure_sdk rollup gem also consists of several profiles.
 The following section provides details on the usage of multiple API versions and profiles.

 ## Why Multiple API versions?

-With the previous Azure SDK, you will have access to the latest (at the time of release) versions of our services.
-With each new release, the versions may get updated.
-But, if you would like to continue using the old versions of some services, such option was not available.
-But, with the multiple API versions, you could use any version of service.
+Versions 0.14.0 and older, would have access to the latest versions of Azure services at the time of release.
+Each release up to 0.14.0, would include the latest available api-version of the services.
+There wasn't an option to use an older api-version of the service (except for using an older version of the sdk gem).
+With the introduction of multiple API versions per gem, any api-version available for the service can be explicitly targeted.

 ## What is a  Profile?